 Consult a Financial Professional to Evaluate Your Financial Health

 Once you understand your current situation, continue by thinking about your expenses when you retire.
-Keep in mind your long-term goals such as travel, providing for your family, and downsizing your home.
-Also consider any additional income that you might have, like Social Security, pension or investments.
+Keep your long-term goals in mind such as travel, providing for family, and downsizing your home.
+Also consider any additional income that you might have, like Social Security, pensions, or investments.

 Pay attention to important details in your retirement plan.

 As you near retirement, you should be aware of important details, like Required Minimum Distributions [RMD’s], that can heavily impact your plan.
-RMD’s are minimum withdrawals that must be made annually on most individual retirement accounts once the beneficiary reaches a certain age.
+RMD’s are minimum withdrawals that must be made annually on most individual retirement accounts once you reach a certain age.

 And finally, don’t forget about long-term care expenses that you may incur as you age.
 Unless you are very close to retirement, it may be quite difficult to predict your exact costs, but with the proper guidance, you can be prepared.
-For detailed information on this topic, sign up for the next session of the Meld University Webinar: Preparing for Long-Term Care Expenses in Retirement.
+For detailed information on this topic, use the link below to sign up for the Meld University Webinar: Preparing for Long-Term Care Expenses in Retirement.

-For some people, this process can be somewhat straight forward, but for most of us, this process will be quite complex.
+For some people, achieving financial wellness can be straight forward, but for most, this process will be quite complex.
 One easy way to accomplish all these tasks is working with Meld Financial to develop your Financial Fingerprint™, a comprehensive wealth management plan that is quick to assemble, easy to understand, and simple to modify as your circumstances change.
-To learn more about Financial Fingerprint™, sign up for our next Defense Wins Retirement webinar, where we describe the process in detail.
+To learn more about Financial Fingerprint™, use the link below to sign up for our Defense Wins Retirement webinar, where we describe the process in detail.